Dallas ICE office targeted in deadly shooting faced bomb threat last month

 Washington — The Immigration and Customs Enforcement field office where a gunman opened fire on Wednesday was also the target of an alleged bomb threat in August, underscoring a pattern of attacks and threats targeting federal facilities and officials in recent months.

 On Wednesday, ICE said in a statement that a gunman began firing "indiscriminately" at the field office and its entryway early in the morning, killing two people and wounding a third.
-No ICE officials were injured, and the gunman died of a self-inflicted gunshot, according to the agency.
+The Department of Homeland Security said that the three individuals who were shot were detainees.
+No ICE officials were injured, and the gunman died of a self-inflicted gunshot, according to ICE.

 Joe Rothrock, the special agent in charge of the FBI's Dallas office, said the bureau was investigating the shooting as an "act of targeted violence."